Meaning of Numbers: The Number 56

 When I cry out to You, then my enemies will be turned back.
 This I know because God is for me.
 In God - I will praise His word; in the Lord - I will praise His word.

 In God I have put my trust; I will not be afraid.
-What can man do to me?
-(Psalm 56:9 - 11).
+What can man do to me? (verses 9 to 11).

-The book of Habakkuk, one of the minor prophets, has only three chapters and a total number of 56 verses.
+The book of Habakkuk, one of the Minor Prophets, has only three chapters and 56 verses.